 As education stakeholders, we need to ensure that educational success is not determined by where a student lives.
-We need to ensure that the schools provide opportunities for students to learn; staff to teach students, and supports for that staff; financial resources to work with; a sound educational environment; and leadership to guide the whole process.
+We need to make sure that the schools provide: opportunities for students to learn: staff to teach students. and supports for that staff; adequate financial resources; a sound educational environment: and the leadership to guide the whole process.
 The Abbott remedies were intended to support efforts of schools, districts, parents and advocates to improve these elements of schooling.
-We cannot understand how schools or districts are doing-or help them to do better-unless we consider all of these elements.
+We cannot understand how schools or districts are doing-or help them to do better-unless we consider all of them.
 We encourage readers to review and consider the student outcomes presented below in light of the material presented up to this point.